padster/treevent/README.md

 However, if you're mapping your list into a list of elements (quite common), then most likely you instead want to know a value was inserted at [2], so you can add a mapped DOM element at the same place, to saving having to perform complex diff comparison to find out what has changed.

 Similarly with lists, when bubbling events up, it shouldn't take O(n) to calculate the position of the source object in a list, nor should it take O(n) to update all the indexes on a list modification.
 Treevent performs both in O(log n), so list operations are still fast, and events can bubble with the correct index path.

+**NOTE** due to the overhead, treevent should not be used with long lists (e.g. 200+).
+Lists that big probably shouldn't be used in UIs anyway, but just in case...don't use this to store long timeseries lists.

+#### TODO
+* Fix path matching to include prefixes - e.g. if 'task' is an array, "task[\*].complete" should fire when 'create'/'delete' is raised against task, or 'update' is raised against task[\*].
+* Tests :)
+* Proper node.js / module packaging etc.
+* Faster indexed listener lookup